Insert or Attach: Taxonomy Completion via Box Embedding: The TaxBox Framework

-After obtaining the embeddings of the candidate pair and query, we design two box decoders with identical structures to decode their respective box embeddings, as shown in Equation \ref{eq:eq5}.
-To avoid potential conflicts due to different latent spaces, we do not use a shared weight module for the aggregated parent/child embeddings and query embedding.
+Next, two box projectors with identical Highway network\cite{srivastava2015highway} structure project aggregated features and query embedding to box embeddings, respectively, as formulated in Equation \ref{eq:eq5}.
+To avoid potential conflicts arising from different latent spaces, we do not use a shared weight module for the aggregated parent/child features and query embedding.

-where $F_q$ denotes query embedding and $B_k(k\in \{q,ep,ec\})$ denotes the box embedding of query, parent and child nodes respectively.
+where $F_q$ denotes query embedding and $B_q, B_p, B_c$ represent the box embedding of query, candidate parent, and candidate child, respectively.
+QProjector is the query box projector, and CProjector is the candidate box projector.